joaocarvalhoopen/How_to_learn_modern_Linux/README.md

 ## The general path that we will follow ... explore and discover

 First, you will need to have a Linux installed.
 You should start with Ubuntu Linux, preferably in a secondary machine (or virtual machine [Virtual Box]).
 Install it and play normally with it, as if it would be your main machine.
 Play with it for 3 months all days, explore and discover.
-By now you will find that you are really comfortable with your Linux Ubuntu system, think if you are ready to make it your main system for everyday use.
+By then, you will find that you are really comfortable with your Linux Ubuntu system, then, think if you are ready to make it your main system for everyday use.
 If you are, then install it on your main system and use it all day long, continue to explore and to discover.
 Then in your secondary machine, install the Debian distribution (rock solid distro) with gnome once, and then with KDE, and use it for 3 months to get a real feeling for it, learn it inside out.
 Then install an Arch system with rolling release for 3 months.
-Do all the process of installation and get into all the details that make Linux work, how it works.
+Do all the process of installation and get into all the details that make Linux work and how it works.
 Go in depth into Linux.
 Learn to fix it when it breaks.
 Then choose what you want to install on your main system: a Debian, a Arch Linux or if you would like to try another distro out there.
 By this time you will be a more knowledgeable person and you could decide your next move. <br>
 <br>
 **You should, from the start, embark on a reading and studying journey, the path is listed below and some of the reading material is listed below.** <br>